best biceps workout

 Before I show you how I’ve structured the absolute best bicep workout to build muscular arms, I’d like to show you the bicep muscles that make up the upper arm and an idea of the most important functions this muscle group performs.

-THE MUSCLES of THE BICEPS
+THE MUSCLES OF THE BICEPS

 As usual, I’ll be breaking out the Muscle Markers to show you the different muscles the biceps are comprised of, and then we’ll take a look at the types of movements they are responsible for.

-The biceps itself is a single muscle with two muscle heads: the short head and a long head of biceps.
+The biceps brachii itself is a single muscle with two muscle heads: the short head and a long head of biceps.

 Yep, that’s why it’s called the BI-CEPS!